-- 2.1.1 [Name of the product] for young children means a product, manufactured for use as a breast-milk, substitute as a liquid part of the diet of young children [in order to contribute to the nutritional intake of young children]. - 2.1.2 [Name of the product] for young children is so processed by physical means only and so packaged as to prevent spoilage and contamination under all normal recommended conditions of handling, use, storage and distribution in the country where the product is sold.

-2.2 Other Definitions

-2.2.1 The term young child means a person from the age of 12 months up to the age of three years (36 months.
+- 2.1.2 DRINK FOR YOUNG CHILDREN is so processed by physical means only and so packaged as to prevent spoilage and contamination under all normal recommended conditions of handling, use, storage and distribution in the country where the product is sold. - 2.2 Other Definitions - 2.2.1 The term young child means a person from the age of 12 months up to the age of three years (36 months.